 Medium:Watercolor on Paper

 Mike McDonnell was born in Muskegon, Michigan, in 1937.
 From 1956 to 1958 he studied with W.H.
-Moshy at the American Academy of Art in Chicago.
-He continued his classes from 1958 to 1960 with Sidney E. Dickinson at the Art Student's League of New York.
+Mosby at the American Academy of Art in Chicago.
+He continued his classes from 1958 to 1960 with Sidney E. Dickinson at the Art Students League of New York.
 In 1959 he also completed a year of study at the National Academy School of Fine Arts in New York with Robert Phillip and Dean Cornwell.
 He received additional training in portraiture, initially in oil.
+Creating interior spaces such as the one in this piece, held his attention for over twenty five years.
 In his later works he strived to idealize his everyday subjects while emphasizing clean, precise colors and details.
-With this painting, one of his friends informed Mike he was a symbolist.
-Before then he had considered himself a representational painter.